feddieminas/flask_basket_players/README.md

 - As a developer :
   - I insert a summary table of existing players so that I can achieve
     - scrolling for responsive design
-    - edit button at the end of each row per player, easy to adjust values to obtain user flexibility
+    - edit button at the end of each row per player, to easily adjust values to obtain user flexibility
   - Main two chart types (barchart and piechart) and attributes (birth region and virtual spend) chosen are distinct to achieve diversity
   - Modal insert on edit and delete player to achieve a cross-check decision.